-Katharine is a new member of the FAV team and joined us as a Venture Partner in December, 2019 after advising a number of FAV portfolio companies on privacy strategy.
-As one of the leading privacy experts globally, we are pleased to welcome Katharine as our newest member of the team.
+Katharine is a new member of the FAV team and joined us as a Venture Partner in December 2019 after advising a number of FAV portfolio companies on privacy strategy.
+As one of the leading privacy experts globally, we are pleased to welcome Katharine as a Partner on the investment team.

 Katharine was part of the team that pioneered the landscape of online privacy, working at the Facebook headquarters in Silicon Valley, from its early days for nearly a decade.
 Growing from 100 million users to 2 billion users in that time, Facebook was the first organization ever confronted with managing privacy online and has influenced the way the world thinks about online privacy and personal data management today.
 Specifically, Katharine spent most of her career at Facebook working in risk and operations-based roles and developed a broad range of experience including roles promoting and maintaining user safety and engagement, as well as working closely with engineers to build out fraud detection models.
 Katharine also briefly worked for Facebook Payments Inc., a subsidiary of Facebook Inc. where she successfully obtained Money Transmitter Licenses and helped Facebook Payments understand their obligations under the Bank Secrecy Act.